-As a result of the Merger, the Former Business and management of LGL have been replaced with the business and management team of Nemus Sub.
+As a result of the reverse merger transaction in October 2014 ("Merger"), the former business and management of the Company have been replaced with our current business and management team.
 Prior to the Merger, there were no relationships or other connections among the businesses or individuals associated with those two entities.
-As a result, LGL may have material liabilities that are not yet discovered.
+As a result, the former business may have material liabilities that are not yet discovered.
 We could experience losses as a result of any such undisclosed liabilities that are discovered, which could materially harm our business and financial condition.
-Although the merger agreement contains customary representations and warranties from LGL concerning its assets, liabilities, financial condition and affairs, there may be limited or no recourse against LGL's pre-Merger stockholders or principals in the event those representations prove to be untrue.
+Although the merger agreement contains customary representations and warranties from the Company concerning its assets, liabilities, financial condition and affairs, there may be limited or no recourse against the Company's pre-Merger stockholders or principals in the event those representations prove to be untrue.
 As a result, the stockholders of the Company bear some, or all, of the risks relating to any such unknown or undisclosed liabilities.